HMS Norfolk (78): Battle of North Cape

 The cruisers were not able to follow but positioned themselves correctly on the other side of the convoy where Scharnhorst tried a second attack three hours later.
 At 12:10 Sheffields radar detected Scharnhorst at a distance of 12 mi and a second engagement developed.
 Sheffield was straddled by several salvoes but then Scharnhorst changed target and hit Norfolk two times.
 The first hit put 'X' turret out of action, the second exploded midships below maindeck and killed six men.
 Fearing torpedo attacks, Scharnhorst broke off the action and turned for port in Norway.
 The cruisers kept shadowing but first Norfolk and then Sheffield dropped behind with engine trouble.
 Belfast remained in touch with Scharnhorst and guided Duke of York to the scene.
 Duke of York opened fire at 16:51, by 17:00 Norfolk had linked up and opened fire as well.
 By 19:45 the German battleship was sunk by gunfire from Duke of York and torpedoes from the escorting destroyers.

 After the battle of North Cape, Norfolk underwent a lengthy refit.
 (Note: Rohwer 2005 mentions Norfolk as part of the cruiser covering force for convoys JW 56A and JW 57 but that must be in error) On 11 January 1945 a British force consisting of the cruisers Norfolk and and four destroyers, executed a raid on Norwegian coastal shipping.
 Near Egersund they attacked a German convoy and sank two freighters and the escorting minesweeper M 273.
 Fighters from the covering escort carriers and repulsed a German counter-attack by torpedo aircraft.
 Norfolk was the flagship of Vice Admiral Rhoderick McGrigor off North Norway during Operation Judgement, an attack by the Fleet Air Arm on a U-boat base which destroyed two ships and on 4 May 1945, in the last air raid of the war in Europe.

 Post-war

-Norfolk left Plymouth for a much needed refit at Malta, after transporting on 7 June the Norwegian Royal family back to Oslo after their five-year exile in London.After the war the large County-class cruisers with their large crews were too demanding on the available manpower of the Navy.
+Norfolk left Plymouth for a much needed refit at Malta, after transporting on 7 June the Norwegian Royal family back to Oslo after their five-year exile in London.
+After the war the large County-class cruisers with their large crews were too demanding on the manpower of the Navy.
 Only the cruisers that had been extensively modernised during war such as Norfolk were retained in a training or staff role.
 Between August 1945 and March 1946 she was part of the 5th Cruiser Squadron in the East Indies Station.
 In January 1946 Norfolk became the flagship stationed at Batavia.
-In 1949, Norfolk returned to Britain and was placed in Reserve.
+In 1949, Norfolk returned to Britain and was placed in reserve.
 She was sold to BISCO for scrapping on 3 January 1950.
 On 14 February 1950, she proceeded to Newport, arriving on 19 February, to be scrapped.